ivogkas/Alzheimer-Handwriting-Detection-MachineLearning/README.md

 ## Dataset Description

-The dataset used in this project is the largest available dataset for analyzing handwriting patterns in the context of Alzheimer's disease, as reported by Clica et al. (2022).
-It consists of a matrix with dimensions 174 x 452 and includes data from 89 patients diagnosed with Alzheimer’s disease and 85 healthy individuals.
+The DARWIN dataset is a comprehensive collection designed for research and development in handwriting analysis and biometric recognition.
+It includes detailed data from various handwriting tasks performed by individuals, providing a rich resource for developing and testing machine learning models.{https://github.com/your-repo-link}{DARWIN Dataset GitHub Repository}

 ### Dataset Details